Orchid Culture - 2023 Questions & Answers

 Q. Any idea what is causing the chlorotic mottling on this cattleya?

 A. I asked whether Susan was using Epsom salts or CalMag fertilizer and wanted a picture of the leaf underside.
 She is using First Ray's KLite fertilizer with a 12-1-1-10-3 formulation along with MaxKelp.
 There were no spores evident on the leaf underside so the problem probably isn't fungal.
 I wouldn't think she has a magnesium deficiency given the fertilizer contains 3% magnesium, but perhaps the answer is to increase the fertilization rate by say 25%.
-My leaf mottling problem all but went away after adding lots of magnesium to mye fertilizer regime.
-(Oct-23)
+My leaf mottling problem all but went away after adding lots of magnesium to my fertilizer regime.

 Miltonia moreliana in pot or basket?

-Q. I read that Miltonia moreliana grow well in baskets but I don’t seem to be growing this one very well.
-I’ve had it 2.5 years and no blooms.
 I was thinking of taking it out of the basket but thought I’d check with the experts first.
 I’ve been trying to water with rainwater and I’m sure it would like more food.
 I could put one of those tiny baskets in the middle with some slow release Dynamite in it.
 Thoughts on basket vs pot?
 It looks awfully yellow to me.

 A. I think you're growing it very well.
 It should do better in a basket than in a pot.
 It really likes to grow around the outside of a pot rather than in a pot, so the basket should work well for you.
 Don't disturb it while it is growing so well.
 I think it's just got to get a little older.
 It is a fall bloomer, so maybe you'll get a bud or three this year.
 It looks like it's getting plenty of light, no problem there.
 You can always add time release fertilizer to your plants in the spring if you don't have the time or inclination to use water soluble fertilizers.
 Be patient, you will be rewarded soon.
-(Oct-23)

 Blackening New Growth